apache/avro/README.txt

 Please build and read the documentation for more details.

-WARNING: Avro is a work-in-progress, not yet a finished product.
-Its current intended audience is developers interested in collaborating to make it more useful.
-Do *not* yet use Avro for persistent data in production systems, as the data format may be incompatibly changed.

 REQUIREMENTS

 The following packages must be installed before Avro can be built: